edenartlab/workflows/README.md

+# Introduction

-This repository contains the in-production ComfyUI workflows for https://www.eden.art/ Our public node pack can be found here: https://github.com/edenartlab/eden_comfy_pipelines
+This repository contains all in-production ComfyUI workflows for https://www.eden.art/

+Our public node pack can be found here: https://github.com/edenartlab/eden_comfy_pipelines

-Anyone is warmly welcomed to contribute ComfyUI tools, which can then become usable by all Eden.art creative agents.
+Anyone is warmly welcomed to contribute custom ComfyUI tools, which can then become usable by all Eden.art creative agents.
-Revenue sharing models with tool-builders are in the making, more news soon.
+Revenue sharing models with tool-builders are in the making, more news coming soon.

+# api.yaml Interface
+Every comfyui "tool" has an api.yaml file that describes what the tool does + its inputs / outputs.
+This lets all our creative agents call these tools through natural language conversation.
+For a demo of our stack, have a chat with Eve: https://beta.eden.art/chat/eve

-# Global Tool Fields (at the top of api.yaml)
+## Global Tool Fields (at the top of api.yaml)

 | Field | Description |
 |-------|-------------|